Johannes Larsen Museum

 The Johannes Larsen Museum at Møllebakken in Kerteminde offers more than just an artistic experience of a special quality.
-The museum is also a fascinating historical architectural environment with the artist´s home in the centre, surrounded by more recent buildings of great architectural interest.
+The museum is also a fascinating historical architectural environment with the artist´s home in the center, surrounded by more recent buildings of great architectural interest.

-The magnetism still works, as can be seen from a visit to the museum, which portrays the themes of the artistic life of the area up to the present day.
+The magnetism still works today, as can be seen from a visit to the museum, which portrays the themes of the artistic life of the area up to present day.

-A visit to the artists’ home
+A visit to the artists’ home.

-A garden full of charming buildings
+A garden chock full of charming buildings.

-The old windmill also belongs to the museum, as Johannes Larsen owned it.
+The old mill also belongs to the museum, as Johannes Larsen owned it.
 From here there is a superb view over the North Beach and the Great Belt.
 Next to the windmill you find the old mill house, where visitors today can eat packed lunches.

 The display at the museum includes a total of more than 50 artists, who are represented in the 15 rooms, organised by themes.